-We are grateful for the trust of our distinguished reviewers, university professors Bagrat Yerznkyan from Moscow, Miomir Jaksic from Belgrade, and Evgany POPOV from Moscow.

-We also thank the co-authors Sanja Bauk, Radislav Jovovic, Nebojsa Jovovic, Evgeny Popov and Kesutis Peleckis on their contribution in co-writing two chapters with us.
+We are grateful for the trust of our distinguished reviewers, university professors Bagrat Yerznkyan from Moscow, Radislav Jovovic from Podgorica, and Miomir Jaksic from Belgrade.
+We also thank the co-authors Sanja Bauk, Radislav Jovovic, Nebojsa Jovovic, Evgeny Popov and Kesutis Peleckis on their contribution in cowriting two chapters with us.